Artist: Electric Light Orchestra

 ELO’s was pretty sophisticated symphonic rock – literally Dad rock, if you will – and a natural evolution from the asunder Beatles who’d enraptured Jeff Lynne’s generation so, but it wasn’t prog or metal, it wasn’t intellectual or visceral.
 It wasn’t cool.
 It was pop music played by rock musicians and a longhaired string section, wasn’t it?
 Nevertheless it was electrifying to my 12-year-old ears, and lit my fire.

-I loved Mr Blue Sky then, when it became their seventh top 10 hit and I love it 35 years later.
+I loved Mr Blue Sky then, when it became their seventh top 10 hit and I love it 43 years later.
 Can you imagine how many times I’ll have heard it in the interim?
-(It’s on Smooth 70s, my default kitchen radio station, at least once a day.)
+(It used to be on Smooth 70s, for a while my default adult kitchen radio station, at least once a day.)
 It does not tarnish.
 From the clearly faked “radio announcement” and crude thump-thump-thump intro riff, through the cloudbursting joy of its verses (“don’t you know, it’s a beautiful new day, a-hey-hey”) and the punched-up chorus, they cook with gas for a full five minutes, using Vocoder and choral effects to tip a simple pop tune into sepulchral glory.
 It takes a certain chutzpah to illustrate the line “running down the avenue” with a panting sound – and indeed to link the songs in the Rainy Day concerto with what sound like BBC rain sound effects but which Lynne actually recorded in Munich.
 It’s so uncool it becomes cool.
 Little wonder if stands up so well to the test of cover versions, my favourites being one by the Delgados, and of course Jim Bob’s mournful take, which he recorded for my Radio 4 sitcom of the same name, and which I will always cherish.